2026 Agenda

 Afternoon Set: Global Reach and Retention

 01:45 – 02:30 | Fireside Chat: Retention by Design - Keeping Families Engaged for Multi-Year Studies.
-Global caregiver perspectives; remote monitoring; differing regulatory requirements for home-health.
+Site, sponsor, CRO and caregiver perspectives on long-term participation.

 02:45 – 04:15 | Workshop: Building a Patient-First Recruitment Playbook.
-Teams incorporate global registries, AI triage, and region-specific barriers.
+Teams draft recruitment and retention blueprints tailored to specific therapeutic areas.

 Track 2 - Operational Efficiency through Decentralization and Technology